Hacking Chinese

 However, when the gap between your level and the level required to read the text without scaffolding is huge, none of these methods make much sense, and you’re much better off reading easier texts.
 One of the biggest mistakes I made when learning to read Chinese was that I didn’t understand this and spend countless hours trying to brute-force my way through texts that were much too difficult.

-8 great ways to scaffold your Chinese learning
+8 great ways to scaffold your Chinese listening and reading

 Conclusion: You can learn to read Chinese